 Unless they are already running, this command also starts any linked services.

-docker-compose up command aggregates the output of each container.
-When
+docker-compose up command aggregates the output of each container (essentially running

 the command exits, all containers are stopped.
 Running

 starts the containers in the background and leaves them running.

 If there are existing containers for a service, and the service’s configuration

 or image was changed after the container’s creation,

 up the changes by stopping and recreating the containers (preserving mounted

 volumes).
 To prevent Compose from picking up changes, use the

 If you want to force Compose to stop and recreate all containers, use the